 Research strongly associates volunteering to stronger communities, measurable health benefits, individual academic achievement and community participation.
-Below is but a small attempt to begin recognizing the time and resources available through the City’s many and varied volunteer opportunities.
+Below is but a small attempt to begin recognizing the volunteers who have given of their time and resources to Flint.

 Judge William Crawford.
 Inspired by a host of community volunteers, 68th District Court Judge William H. Crawford, II recently completed the 6 week program to become an official member of the Blue Badge Volunteer Corps.